Kong/kongponents/docs/components/input.md

 ### labelAttributes

 Use the `labelAttributes` prop to configure the KLabel's [props](/components/label) if using the `label` prop.
-This example shows using the `label-attributes` to set up a tooltip, see the [slot](#slots) section if you want to slot HTML into the tooltip rather than use plain text.
+This example shows using the `label-attributes` to add a tooltip.
+See the [slot](#slots) section for details on slotting HTML content into the tooltip rather than plain text.

 You can add `tooltipAttributes` to configure the KTooltip's [props](/components/tooltip)